SDL3pp

 srcan IOStream to load SVG data from.

-widthdesired width of the generated surface, in pixels.
+sizedesired width and height of the generated surface, in pixels.

 Returns